andrewcgaitskell/mqtt-server/nginxconfig.md

 [Install]
 WantedBy=multi-user.target

 With that, our systemd service file is complete.
 Save and close it now.

 We can now start the uWSGI service we created and enable it so that it starts at boot:

-sudo systemctl start myproject sudo systemctl enable myproject
+sudo systemctl start hello
+sudo systemctl enable hello

 Let’s check the status:

-sudo systemctl status myproject
+sudo systemctl status hello

 You should see output like this:

 Output